 Follow the Art in the NOTE District walking tour to see and learn about this work along with four other public art projects in the area: map and details here!
+Before engaging with the walking tour, please consult this graphic on social distancing in public parks and trails.

 Learn more about Traci O’very Covey’s work on Colorful Connection on the Arts Council’s artist spotlight here!